Kesu8888/CS144/writeups/check4.md

 “unconditional” packet delivery rate in the first question?
 How independent or bursty were the losses?

-The probability of packet loss is not so independent on time.
+ans: The probability of packet loss is not so independent on time.
 We have also seen a consecutive sequence number of size 2172 though the average consecutive sequence length is 210.

 question 5: What was the minimum RTT seen over the entire interval?
 (This is probably a reasonable approximation of the true MinRTT...)

+ans: The minimum RTT is 242ms.
+I loop each line in the data.txt and find the lowest time(RTT) which is 242ms.

+question 6: What was the maximum RTT seen over the entire interval?

+ans: The maximum RTT is 513.

+question 7: Make a graph of the RTT as a function of time.
+Label the x-axis with the actual time of day (covering the 2+-hour period), and the y-axis should be the number of milliseconds of RTT.

+ans: Since the total numer of data is too much, I can't fix it in a small chart.
+I will use a time interval of 155*0.2s = 31s instead of 0.2s.
+The graph is store in the lab4/ directory with name "qn7.png"

+question 8: Make a histogram or Cumulative Distribution Function of the distribution of RTTs observed.
+What rough shape is the distribution?

+ans: The distribution graph is shown in lab4/ directory with name "qn8.png".The distribution is a mountain shape.
+High at middle RTT, and low at high and low RTT.

+question 9: make a graph of the correlation between “RTT of ping #N” and “RTT of ping #N+1”.The x-axis should be the number of milliseconds from the first RTT, and the y-axis should be the number of milliseconds from the second RTT.
+How correlated is the RTT over time?